Padmavathi-SJ/BYTS/STYB's problems/problems.md

 """
 ```

+### Move hyphens:

-### You are given a function,char*MoveHyphen(char str[],int n);Implement the function to move all hyphens(-) in the string to the front of the given string.NOTE: The function accepts a string “str” of length ‘n’, that contains alphabets and hyphens (-).
+* You are given a function,char*MoveHyphen(char str[],int n);Implement the function to move all hyphens(-) in the string to the front of the given string.NOTE: The function accepts a string “str” of length ‘n’, that contains alphabets and hyphens (-).
 Return null if str is null.

 ```
 Input 1: Move-Hyphens-to-Front